overwolf/overwolf.github.io/docs/api/overwolf-io.md

 > Read binary file.

  Reads a file's contents and returns an array of byte values.
- This function is extremly slow!
+ This function is extremely slow!
 Use it only for small files or to get file header info using the [options](#readfileoptions-object) parameter (maxBytesToRead) to limit the amount of data to fetch.

 Parameter | Type     | Description             |
 ----------| ---------| ----------------------- |